konmik/nucleus/README.md

 so RxPresenter appeared.
 Since that moment, the main focus shifted in the direction of RxJava support.

 The correct lifecycle handling was something that seemed obvious to me from the beginning, so I did not make an accent on this feature in the library description.
-However, since those times, more MVP libraries appeared, that does not have any idea about proper background threads handling.
-Now the library description includes this fact.
+However, since those times, more MVP libraries appeared, now I need to differentiate Nucleus from other implementations.
+The library description
+became: "Nucleus is a simple Android library, which utilizes the Model-View-Presenter pattern *to properly connect background tasks with visual parts of an application*."

 ### Include this library: